Monetary reform: Sovereign money

 Policy examples: Switzerland held the 2018 Swiss sovereign-money initiative, which did not pass.
 Iceland considered a similar proposal following the 2008–2011 Icelandic financial crisis.
 These real-world applications provide insight into political and implementation challenges.

 Economic analysis: Supporters argue sovereign money could provide better control over they money supply and reduce debt burden.
 Critics claim asset bubbles may still be possible.
 The Swiss National Bank opposed the initiative claiming lack of expertise and resources.

 Social credit

 Social credit theory, developed by C. H. Douglas starting in the 1920s, proposes that governments issue money directly to citizens as a social dividend.
 This would supplement wages and fill the deficit of purchasing power to a "just" price of goods and services.
 Maurice Reckitt said the community would issue its own credit, enabling goods to be sold below cost.

 The Social Credit Party of Canada gained power in Alberta in 1935, governing for decades.
 Mainstream economists did not accept social credit, claiming it was inflationary.

+A $1 Legal Tender Note from the Series 1862-1863 greenback issue.

 Related proposals advocate for the government issuing interest-free money for infrastructure.
 Proponents seek to prevent inflation by withdrawing the credit from circulation as the loan is repaid.
 Historical examples of government-issued interest-free money include American Revolution continentals and American Civil War greenbacks.